durianh96/InvNet-GSM/README.md

 # Inventory-networks-optimizing-based-on-the-guaranteed-service-model
-This libary provides serveal Inventory networks optimizing based on the guaranteed service model (GSM)
+This library provides several approaches to solve the large-scale guaranteed service model (GSM) to optimize inventory policy on networks.